Chart Color Schemes

 Population

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 using 2022 as the base year.
-For areas not covered by this data or years post-2032, SA State Government's Regional/LGA projections are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, Kingswood is expected to increase by 3,789 persons to reach approximately 144,759 by 2041, reflecting an overall increase of about 3.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the Kingswood (SA) (SA2) expected to grow by 255 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population